Zach McKinstry Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

+- The Guardians pitching staff ranks 29th in MLB with a collective 7.5 strikeouts per nine innings.

-- The Guardians have the ninth-ranked team ERA across all league pitching staffs (3.77).
+- The Guardians' 3.73 team ERA ranks ninth among all league pitching staffs.

-- The Guardians allow the ninth-fewest home runs in baseball (34 total, one per game).
+- The Guardians surrender the eighth-fewest home runs in baseball (35 total, one per game).

-- Bibee (1-0) takes the mound for the Guardians to make his third start this season.
+- Battenfield (0-3) takes the mound for the Guardians in his fifth start of the season.
+He's put together a 4.07 ERA in 24 1/3 innings pitched, with 21 strikeouts.

-- The righty last pitched on Tuesday against the New York Yankees, when he threw 5 1/3 innings, allowing two earned runs while giving up four hits.
+- In his last appearance on Friday against the Minnesota Twins, the righty went seven innings, allowing two earned runs while surrendering two hits.

+- The 25-year-old has amassed a 4.07 ERA and 7.8 strikeouts per nine innings across five games this season, while allowing a batting average of .207 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.